djpesic/solana_black_jack/README.md

 # Decentralized black jack game
 This is decentralized implementation of black jack game, implemented on Solana, in Rust.
-Currently, game supports one deck of cards.
+Currently, game supports one deck of cards, one player and a dealer.
 Code is based on https://github.com/ezekiiel/simple-solana-program.git.
 There are two main parts:

  1. Clients
  2. Solana program.